 What incredible High Holy Days we have experienced together!
 So much spirit, so much depth and togetherness and inspiration and light.

-And our live webcast reached RECORD NUMBERS– 80,000 viewers from all around the world!
+And, in the past, our live webcast has reached RECORD NUMBERS– viewers from all around the world!
 JEWS WHO ARE IN HOSPITAL BEDS, JEWS SEEKING TO RETURN TO JUDAISM.
 WHAT A MITZVAH!

-The service in Los Angeles, California, was broadcast live via jewishjournal.com — the largest Jewish news site outside of Israel — on Tuesday, September 22, 2015, at 6:30 pm.
-The video of the service is now available.
+The service in Los Angeles, California, has been broadcast live via jewishjournal.com — the largest Jewish news site outside of Israel.

 Kol Nidre is the evening service – the start of Yom Kippur, or Day of Atonement, the most important holiday of the Jewish year.
 In accordance with Jewish tradition, most Jews will refrain from work, fast and/or attend synagogue services on this day.
 This day is, essentially, the opportunity for a final last appeal, your last chance to change the Divine judgment, to demonstrate your repentance and make amends.